Low Testosterone And The Men’s Health Crisis That Wasn’t

 “They thought they were going to feel great and be rejuvenated, and then they found their sperm count was down to zero,” Honig says, noting that he sees up to two patients with fertility problems as a result of testosterone treatment a week.
 “Most of the time that’s reversible, but not all of the time.”

 And, for many men, the results of treatments didn’t and don’t meet sky-high expectations.
-Steve, who declined to share his last name for medical privacy, was first diagnosed with Low-T by his GP in 2012 at the height of the testosterone boom when his testosterone started to naturally decline at age 51.
-At the time, his levels were at 170 ng/dL (270-1070 is the normal range) and he was apprehensive about the potential side effects.
+Steve, who declined to share his last name for medical privacy, was first diagnosed with Low-T by his general practitioner in 2012 at the height of the testosterone boom when his testosterone started to naturally decline at age 51.
+At the time, his levels were at 170 ng/dL (270 ng/dL to 1070 ng/dL is the normal range), and he was apprehensive about the potential side effects.
 His doctor finally convinced him that the risks such low testosterone posed to his health were much greater than the risks the medication did — warning him he could get osteoporosis, break a hip, or have a heart attack.

 He’s not wrong.

 The FDA started cracking down on pharmaceutical testosterone in 2015 after passing rules against the prescription of testosterone products for men experiencing natural declines due to aging — exactly what clinics and pharmaceutical companies had profited off for over a decade.
 Manufacturers were required to put warnings on labels.
 Since then, drug manufacturers have faced more than 7,000 lawsuits with AbbVie alone facing some 4,600 over AndroGel.
 Many experts are projecting negative growth for the testosterone replacement therapy market until 2024 as a result of increased consumer concerns.